capnajax/test-battery/README.md

   chain.
 If one test depends on the results of previous tests, it can be forced to `await` the resolution of previous tests before continuing.
 - Does not throw exceptions on the first error.
-Instead, it captures as many errors as it can in a single run.
+Instead, it captures as many errors as it can in a single run until all tests are attempted or a test cannot continue due to errors.

 ## Installation